Toomey, Schumer reportedly reach agreement on COVID relief bill language

 But Fox News learned late Saturday that Toomey had agreed to compromise language from his initial proposal that would have prevented the Federal Reserve chairman from establishing federal lending programs similar to those set up in March to help credit markets function during massive U.S. economic shutdowns.

 Details on the changes were not immediately available.
-But Toomey's apparent pullback, following discussions with Senate Minority Leader Chuck Schumer, D-N.Y., appeared to open a path to a final agreementon the coronavirus package.
+But the apparent compromise, following discussions between Toomey and Senate Minority Leader Chuck Schumer, D-N.Y., appeared to open a path to a final agreement on the coronavirus package.

 Soon after Fox News learned of the development, Schumer emerged from negotiations, saying a COVID deal was "very close" and it appeared both the House and Senate would be able to vote on legislation on Sunday.